albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 ### Steady-State Characteristics

 **Predictable presidential opportunities.** Beginning in Year 21 of the Appointment Schedule, each four-year presidential term includes exactly five appointment opportunities.
 The appointment equalization mechanism (Section 202(d)) ensures this even distribution by redistributing appointments when the biennial schedule produces asymmetric clustering.
-The President submits nomination slates with the appropriate number of nominees (minimum two per position, maximum 2.5 per position rounded up), and the Senate selects via Bloc STAR voting.
+The President submits nomination slates with the appropriate number of nominees (minimum n + 2, where n is the number of available positions; no maximum), and the Senate selects via Bloc STAR voting.

 **Three-phase career structure.** Each justice serves through three distinct phases: